 Cruise down Maligne lake

 A boat cruise on Maligne Lake has to be one of the best activities in Jasper National Park.
-It’ll take you half way down the lake to Spirit Island where you’ll disembark and have a chance to take in the view.
+It’ll take you half way down the lake to Spirit Island (one of many top photography spots in Jasper NP) where you’ll disembark and have a chance to take in the view.
 If you are feeling more adventurous you can rent a kayak or canoe and paddle there yourself, just be prepared for a long day (26km roundtrip).
 If you have an extra day you can consider staying a night at the Fisherman's campground accessible only by boat or canoe.
 This will require a bit more organizing ahead though.
 Maligne lake is around 1 hour drive from Jasper.

 Hike the Sulphur Skyline

-The Sulphur Skyline Hike departs from the car park at the Miette Hot Springs which are a 61km drive from Jasper.
+The Sulphur Skyline, one of my favorite hikes in Jasper National Park, departs from the car park at the Miette Hot Springs which are a 61km drive from Jasper.
 Head North on highway 16 for 44km then turn right onto Miette Road next to the Pocahontas bungalows.
 Follow the Miette Road until the end where you’ll find the trail head.

 The hike offers unbelievable 360 panoramic views but is a steep 8km return which should take around 5 hours.
 Your reward upon summiting is breathtaking and bare in mind that when you get down a geothermal hot pool soak will be waiting for you.